Abecid/abecid.github.io/docs/index.markdown

   <div style="display:fex;justify-content:center;">
   <img class="profile" src="/assets/img/profile2.jpeg">
   </div>
-  Hi I'm a 4th year computer science major at GeorgiaTech.
-My research interests are LLMs, transformers, code generation, NERF, Multimodal models, and diffusion models.
+  Hi I was a computer science major at GeorgiaTech but will be attending Columbia University starting in Fall 2023.
+My research interests are transformers, code generation, NERF, Multimodal models, and diffusion models.
 I also spend time building defi apps on Ethereum.
   <!--
   I previously attended Seoul National University (SNU) in 2021 as an Electrical and Computer Engineering major.
 While at SNU, I co-founded XREAL, the first metaverse club based in Korea.
   -->